 Andres Goeta: That is such a great question because it never looks the same.
 I just know the time that I get in.
 From that point in time, I’m not sure how my day is going to go.

 I would like to be very involved in the hotel’s operations.
-Obviously, I look at my emails; I look at my reports.
-I have reports from all my leaders, including F&B, finance and sales.
-I have all these reports that I have to check.
+Obviously, I look at my emails and review reports from F&B, finance and sales.
+That’s my day-to-day.

-That’s what’s my day-to-day.
 But my day-to-day is also so much more than that.
-Sometimes, my day doesn’t start until 1:00, 2:00 or 3:00 p.m. because you get to the hotel, and we are here for our guests.
-That’s our main priority.
+Sometimes, I can’t get to those things until 1:00, 2:00 or 3:00 p.m. because we have other priorities.

 I read a book once by a great hospitality person, Will Guidara, called “Unreasonable Hospitality,” and I absolutely loved it.
 It said, “Take your job seriously without taking yourself too seriously.”

-And what this means is I’m taking my job seriously, but just because I’m the GM, whatever name you want to call it, or Director of Finance, or the Director of Sales, or Director of Front Office, it doesn’t mean that I shouldn’t be on the floor with my team.
+What this means is I’m taking my job seriously, but just because I’m the GM, whatever name you want to call it (Director of Finance, Director of Sales or Director of Front Office), it doesn’t mean that I shouldn’t be on the floor with my team.

-I found out that I’ve learned so much from what our guests need just by being on the floor, not by receiving my reports from my Director of Sales or answering emails.
+I’ve learned so much from what our guests need just by being on the floor, not by receiving my reports from my team or answering emails.

 What is one mistake you made, or you’ve seen a lot of people in the industry make, and how can anyone avoid them?